7Block Labs

 1) Claims and compliance mapping (ICVCM, VCMI, CORSIA, SB 253)

-Outcome: “Compliance-by-construction” that matches how auditors, registries, and exchanges are labeling credits and assessing corporate claims.
+So, here's the deal: “Compliance-by-construction” really clicks with how auditors, registries, and exchanges are labeling credits and checking out corporate claims.
+It’s like they’re all on the same page!

 2) Token architecture: Retirements you can sign off on